-In the first instance, it shows a positive can do attitude which is always a good thing, and secondly, you’re proposing a potential solution.
-The boss might not like it, but at least they have something to work with, they have a decision to make, rather than the alternative which is to start looking to solve the problem themselves.
+In the first instance, it shows a positive can-do attitude which is always a good thing, and secondly, you’re proposing a potential solution.
+The boss might not like it, but at least they have something to work with, they have the decision to make, rather than the alternative which is to start looking to solve the problem themselves.

 Also, it’s more likely that you are in a better position to come up with a solution than they are, as you are closer to it.

-Sometimes we place limits on what we think is possible, in these situations we should always ask ourselves what would we do if money and resources were unlimited.
-This put us into solution mode rather limiting what we think is possible.
+Sometimes we place limits on what we think is possible, in these situations, we should always ask ourselves what would we do if money and resources were unlimited.
+This put us into solution mode rather than limiting what we think is possible.

-When we take this approach and bring solutions, or potential solutions, rather than problems it put us in a completely different light, we look we’re solution orientated rather than problem orientated.
+When we take this approach and bring solutions, or potential solutions, rather than problems it put us in a completely different light, we look like we’re solution orientated rather than problem-orientated.